clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - deployment -> kubernetes object that manages a set of pods
 - kubernetes Deployments job is:
   1. maintain the number of running pods specified
+  2. deployment takes care of pod updates:

+  #### update STEPS:
+  1. create updated pods
-  2. deployment takes care of pod updates (creates updated pods -> replaces old pod instances with updated -> delete old pods)
+  2. replace old pod instances with updated
+  3. delete old pods

 - you mainly use deployments by reading deployment logs

 ### 73. creating a deployment